aws-powertools/powertools-lambda-typescript/docs/core/tracer.md

 ### Methods

-You can trace other Class methods using the `captureMethod` decorator or any arbitrary function using manual instrumentation.
+You can trace other class methods using the `captureMethod` decorator or any arbitrary asynchronous function using manual instrumentation.

 === "Decorator"

+    !!! note
+        The class method decorators in this project follow the experimental implementation enabled via the [`experimentalDecorators` compiler option](https://www.typescriptlang.org/tsconfig#experimentalDecorators) in TypeScript.
+Additionally, they are implemented in a way that fits asynchronous methods.
+When decorating a synchronous method, the decorator replaces its implementation with an asynchronous one causing the caller to have to `await` the now decorated method.
+        If this is not the desired behavior, you can use manual instrumentation instead.

     ```typescript hl_lines="8"
     --8<-- "docs/snippets/tracer/captureMethodDecorator.ts"